-Struvite stones are rock-hard minerals (uroliths) which form in the urinary bladder and are composed of magnesium, ammonium and phosphate.
+Struvite stones are rock-hard minerals (uroliths) that form in the urinary bladder and are composed of magnesium, ammonium and phosphate.
 Struvite and calcium oxalate are the most common type of stones in cats.
 Less common stones include ammonium biurate, cystine and uric acid.

 Struvite crystals develop in concentrated urine, once the urine becomes supersaturated, crystals aggregate to form stones.
 Once the stone is formed, it increases in size over weeks or months.
 Struvite stones can range in size from sand-like particles to over 1cm in diameter.
-Struvite crystals have a characteristic coffin-shape and can irritate the mucosal surface of the urinary tract leading to painful urination (dysuria).
+Struvite crystals have a characteristic coffin shape and can irritate the mucosal surface of the urinary tract leading to painful urination (dysuria).
 Larger crystals or stones can lodge in the narrow urethra, which transports urine from the bladder to the outside of the body.
 When this occurs, urine flow is blocked and toxins build up in the bloodstream (uremia) which are fatal if left untreated.

 Types of struvite stones

 Crystals develop due to supersaturated urine and pH (> 6.5–6.9) or urease producing bacteria.
 Stones can be sterile or infected.
 Infected stones are caused by bacteria that produce urease (Staphylococcus and Proteus species) which increase the concentration of ammonia in the urine, alter pH and alter the change in the ionisation state of phosphorus.

 Sterile stones are associated diets with increased levels of magnesium, phosphorus, calcium and chloride, accounting for 95% of struvite stones in cats.
 Factors that lead to the formation of struvite stones include the concentration of urine, pH, presence of proteins around which the crystals can aggregate and diets high in magnesium.